Technologist Mag

 And there is no safe option for refueling.
 After reading the summary, including the dangers of snuffing the flame of a gel fuel can and the possibility of explosion, I’ve since let the fuel burn out all the way.
 When the Lloyd’s flame is out, that’s it—show’s over.

 A common refrain in the Solo Stove’s own reviews, and I found this to be true as well, is that the cans do not last the full three hours.
 In fact, one of the flames went out 45 minutes before the last one.
 A TerraFlame six-pack costs $40, making it a $5-an-hour fire experience.
 The Lloyd isn’t a practical heat source.
-While Solo boasts that the Lloyd brings 9,000 BTUs of heat, it is primarily for aesthetic purposes.
+While Solo boasts that the Lloyd brings 9,000 Btu of heat, it is primarily for aesthetic purposes.
 I used the Lloyd in a 250-square-foot room and didn’t feel space-heater-like warmth.
 And, before you light your Lloyd, you’ll need to open a window.

 Fuel Gel

-Heat 9,000 BTU
+Heat 9,000 Btu

 Warranty Lifetime